prisma/prisma/docs/prisma2-feedback.md

 ## Your opinion matters – a lot!

 While Prisma 2 is running in Preview, you can still help us steer the high-level direction as well as figure out specifics of how Prisma should work!
-After we issue a stable release of Prisma 2 later this year, there will be a lot less leeway to incorporate any changes into Prisma 2.

-**Now is the right time to provide feedback!**
+After we issue a stable release of Prisma 2 later this year, there will be a lot less leeway to incorporate major changes into Prisma 2. **Now is the right time to provide feedback!**

 ## Giving feedback for Prisma 2